BuddyForms/BuddyForms-Members/readme.txt

 5. **Backend Overview** - The backend overview of your existing forms.

 == Changelog ==

+= 1.0.11 =
+Fixed a small bug with BP_MEMBERS_SLUG.
+The constant does not work if the slug got changed

 = 1.0.10 =
 only display posts created by the form